Accommodation Service Equality & Diversity Statement

 A) Three months’ notice, or more.

-Should you wish to move out before the end of the natural tenancy date and you provide at least THREE months’ notice and have a fixed date on which you are leaving, we will release you from the tenancy on that date.
+Should you wish to move out before the end of the natural tenancy date and you provide at least THREE months’ notice, and state a fixed date on which you are leaving, we will release you from the tenancy on that date.
 The date will be fixed and cannot be changed.
 You must therefore be sure that you are able to move out by this date.
 The date must be a weekday and outside the Christmas period (see below)

 We will then arrange a Preliminary Inspection, which you are expected to attend.